andrewciccotosto/AndrewCiccotosto32350975/Creating_Web_Proxy.md

 If you type in ls, there should be a file called "index.html" To change the web page that is visible to the public, we will need to edit this.
 * Type in: "sudo nano index.html" - This is giving us superuser access to edit the index.html file, which is the home page for the website.

 Now, we are going to want to remove all the default Apache2 HTML code.
 The website we are creating is very basic, so not much code is needed.
+This is inspired by Joshdick (n.d) - Referencing at the end of the document.